eea/eea.docker.plone/instance/README.md

 Environment variables can be supplied either via an `env_file` with the `--env-file` flag

-    $ docker run --env-file plone.env eeacms/plone-instance:latest
+    $ docker run --env-file plone.env eeacms/plone-instance

 or via the `--env` flag

-    $ docker run --env BUILDOUT_HTTP_ADDRESS="8080" eeacms/plone-instance:latest
+    $ docker run --env BUILDOUT_HTTP_ADDRESS="8080" eeacms/plone-instance

-It is **very important** to know that the environment variables supplied are translated into buildout configuration.
+It is **very important** to know that the environment variables supplied are translated into `zc.buildout` configuration.
 For each variable with the prefix `BUILDOUT_` there will be a line added to the `[instance]` configuration.
 For example, if you want to set the `read-only` attribute to the value `true`, you have to supply an environment variable in the form `BUILDOUT_READ_ONLY="true"`.
 When the environment variable is processed,